markstringer-dti/markstringer-dti.github.io/dti.md

 Person 1: Hello!
 I've brought you a cabbage.

-Person 2: No you haven't that's a Pomeranian poodle.
+Person 2: No you haven't that's a Pomeranion poodle.

 or alternatively: